 Ted Coney has been teaching Art for over forty five years, mostly as Head of Art and Design at Hills Road Sixth Form College, and currently at St Andrews, Cambridge.
 He also works as a Moderator, Examiner and Trainer in Art Education.
 Ted has been making paintings about family relationships for many years and currently runs Ted Coney's Family Portraits - a pop-up gallery open to the public on Waterside.
 He also gives lectures and sells prints connected to his practise.

-Caroline Cawley - Marketing Manager
+Caroline Cawley - Co-Director

 I've been part of the ADeC team for over 10 years, my role covers everything related to marketing and online for the organisation.
 It's fantastic to be involved with so much of what ADeC delivers, from Live Events and Gallery Exhibitions to Projects and Cinema.
 Since 2005 I've also been managing Ely Cinema, working with lots of our great volunteers and I get to choose what we screen there!
 Thiis year we'll be focussing on our Going Digital fundraising campaign to help the cinema upgrade from 35mm.

 Nathan Jones - Co-Director

 I've been working for ADeC since 2000.
 During this time I've been involved with the Babylon Gallery, box office, cinema and event management.
 At present my work is focussed on youth projects and training.
 This includes a number of music projects where I can indulge my passion for supporting others to write, record and perform.
 Current training programmes I deliver include Stewarding, Event Management, Young Promoters and Arts Award advisor training where I am able to draw upon my past experience as a teacher.